Color of clothing

 The transformative power of clothes, the impact of changes in colors and style.
 A video on social expression through dress.

-Color is an important aspect to the aesthetic of clothing.
-The color of clothing has a significant impact on one's appearance and influences the perception towards the wearer, especially concerning their socio-economic standing.
+The color of clothing is an aesthetic element that significantly impacts appearance and influences how others perceive the wearer, including their socio-economic standing.

+Historically, societies have regulated and assigned meaning to clothing colors.
+Sumptuary laws in medieval Europe restricted expensive dyes, like purple, to the nobility.
+During the Tudor period, crimson was reserved for higher chivalric ranks.
+Colors also carry social, cultural, and political significance.
+They are associated with gender stereotypes, mourning, and religious practices.
+Colors also identify political parties, sports teams, and professions, as seen in uniform colors or terms such as white-collar and blue-collar.

 Significance

-Color is a visual characteristic that is described by various terms such as red, orange, yellow, green, blue, purple, etc. Typically, it is the color of an object that attracts the most attention.
-Color is one of the primary properties that is noticed when a consumer makes a decision to buy clothing.
-Colors are distinctive and distinguishable.
-Clothing is frequently referred to by its color: for instance, a piece of clothing might be designated as a "blue shirt."
+Color is a visual characteristic that is further defined as an observable feature of an object.
+Often, it is the color of an object that attracts the most attention.
+The color of clothing is a primary property noticed by a consumer when purchasing clothes, since colors are distinctive and distinguishable.

-Self decoration
+Self-decoration

-Decoration of self is prevalent in societies, and self-decoration is a fundamental characteristic of humans.
+Self-decoration is a prevalent and fundamental characteristic of humans and the societal groups that we fit into.
 Decorative values of clothing are regarded as "primary if not the most primary."
-Hence, as a decorative element, color plays a critical part in meeting the necessary criterion.
+Color is an essential decorative element for meeting the necessary criterion of self-decoration.

 Aesthetic comfort

-Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fitting, style, and fashion compatibility, all of which collectively contribute to satisfying visual perception.
+Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fit, style, and fashion compatibility.
+These features all collectively contribute to a satisfying visual perception.